-- You will be asked for the meeting password, enter the following meeting password: c92sTcar37p
+- You will be asked for the meeting password, enter the following meeting password: bbTF3P74VNM

-- Next, you choose how you want to listen and talk:
+- Next, you choose how you want to hear:

-- Use computer for audio (default) or Use your computer with a headset or speakers.
+- Use computer for audio (default): Use your computer with a headset or speakers.

 Prior to the meeting